Waste management in Kazakhstan: Waste processing and utilization

-Waste Processing Facilities
+Waste processing facilities

 The first municipal waste processing plant in Kazakhstan was opened in December 2007 in Almaty with support of local akimat.
 Vtorma-Ecology Plant covered 90% of the city's utilization of municipal solid waste (MSW).
 At that time Almaty accumulated about 600 tons of garbage per year.
 During 4.5–5 years, the company was to pay back $28 million investments and reach cost recovery by producing secondary materials - PET flex, plastic pellets, paper, ferrous and non-ferrous metals.
 But to the economic crisis the price of recyclables has fallen in 1,5-3 times, and the plant was not able to cover its costs and pay the loan, issued by "KazKom Bank".
 In October 2010 the plant was mothballed, criminal case of non-payment the wages was opened on Rustem Parmanbekov, director of the plant, and environmental prosecutor's office estimated the environmental damage in the amount of 7 million tenge.

 In September 2012 Agency for Construction, Housing and Utilities of RK has presented the Program of construction of 41 waste processing plants around Kazakhstan within 10–15 years.
 Particularly, the Agency plans to open 10 plants until 2015.

 As the Agency informs, the pilot projects will be launched in Aktobe, Atyrau, Karaganda, Abai, Saran, Shakhtinsk, Kostanay, Pavlodar, Taldykorgan, Taraz, Ust-Kamenogorsk, Kokshetau, etc.

 These efforts will allow developing specific mechanisms of solid waste management in Kazakhstan and providing investors with one more sphere for investments.

 First of the objects within the Program is Astana Waste Processing Plant, which was planned to open in October 2012 and cover all city needs in MSW utilization, with its productivity of 400,000 tons per year.
 The opening ceremony was held on December 24, 2012.
 This is the second waste processing plant in Kazakhstan after Almaty plant.
 The Astana plant was built on basis of Spanish technology.

 As regards to Almaty Plant, which is still not operating, the Agency claims that owners have to deal with their economic problems themselves.

 The Program also covers Shymkent city, which has a dramatic situation with spontaneously growing dump close to residential areas of the city.
 For residents of these neighborhoods proximity to the dump has turned into serious health problems.
 Due to constant acrid smoke and smell of burning people get such diseases as asthma, bronchitis etc.